Logotype for oOh!media Limited

 • Adjusted gross margin declined 1.3 percentage points year-over-year to 41.8%, reflecting higher fixed rent and channel mix.

-• Gearing improved to 0.7x, with net debt at $105.0 million and strong operating cash flow conversion at 77%.
+• Gearing improved to 0.7x, with net debt reduced to $105.0 million and strong operating cash flow conversion at 77%.

 Outlook and guidance

-• Q3 media revenue pacing at 5%, with improvement in August and September after a soft July; Australia pacing at 6%.
+• Q3 media revenue pacing at 5%, with Australia at 6% and improvement in August and September after a soft July.

-• Gearing to remain below 1x adjusted underlying EBITDA; out-of-home sector expected to continue mid to high single-digit growth in H2 2025.
+• Gearing to remain below 1x adjusted underlying EBITDA; Out-of-home sector expected to grow mid to high single digits in H2 2025.

 Partial view of Summaries dataset, powered by Quartr API